snapp-development/three-video-player/README.md

 ```
 $ npm run build
 ```
-The demo will be compiled into the `build` folder.
+The demo will be compiled into the `docs` folder.
+This is done to support hosting on GitHub pages.

 > The coffee video for the demo was sourced from COVERR. https://coverr.co/videos/coffee-machine-in-action-2BCJxAabQ1